Revolutionary-Games/Thrive/README.md

 ### Script Authors
-If you only want to modify the AngelScript scripts, you can obtain a working copy of the game from official releases [here][releasespage] alternatively you can request a newer version from developers or compile the project yourself.
+If you only want to modify the AngelScript scripts, you can obtain a working copy of the game from official releases [here][releasespage], alternatively you can request a newer version from developers or compile the project yourself.

 Be sure to have a look at the [styleguide][styleguide],